lsylusiyao/ScreenRotateForWin10/README.md

 # Rotate Screen for Win 10

+Some part of codes come from [@Yosh](https://stackoverflow.com/users/6764710/yosh) on [stackoverflow](https://stackoverflow.com/questions/39288135/rotating-the-display-programmatically).
+Thanks.

 The program is written in WPF(C#) on `.net Framework 4.6`, in which the Windows API is called to rotate screen like the action in the Screen Setting.
 The UI is written in **Chinese** but with **English comments**.

 ---